-PHS/CDC-Human etiologic agents and vectors
+PHS/CDC-Human etiologic agents and vectors:

-USDA/APHIS- Animal pathogens and plant pests
+USDA/APHIS- Animal pathogens and plant pests Veterinary Services (VS):

 Certain materials require a permit issued by the National Center for Import Export (NCIE), Products Program, Unit 40, 4700 River Road, Riverdale, MD 20737-1231.
-Application forms, VS 16-3 (and 16-7).
-For further information concerning regulations regarding the importation or movement of certain animal pathogens and vectors, please contact the NCIE office at 301-734-3277 or FAX 301-734-8226.
+You must use application forms VS 16-3 and 16-7.
+For further information concerning regulations regarding the importation or movement of certain animal pathogens and vectors, please contact the NCIE office (Tel: 301-734-3277, Fax: 301-734-8226).

 Plant Protection and Quarantine (PPQ):

 Certain materials require a permit from the Plant Protection and Quarantine Office, Biological Assessment and Taxonomic Support; 4700 River Road, Unit 133, Riverdale, MD 20737-1231 (Tel: 301-734-0841).
 They are designated as "USDA PPQ-526 permit required".
 Note: Effective January 1, 1999, permit applications are to be sent directly to USDA and they will forward them to the appropriate state plant regulatory officials.

 Biotechnology and Scientific Services (BSS):